 Minimizes Pressure Ulcers

-This tells you the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers are considered by many experts to be an indicator of nursing care at a nursing home.
-Pressure ulcers, which are also called bed sores, are routinely the result of residents not being moved frequently enough.
+This tells you the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers are considered to be a barometer of nursing care .
+Pressure ulcers, also referred to as bed sores, are often the result of residents staying in one position for too long.

 Minimizes Serious Falls